Tolga0342/deploy-booking-API/README.md

 RESTful API using NodeJS/Express and prisma focusing on key aspects such as route handling, middleware for tasks like logging, authentication and error handling.
 The app allows to view, create update and delete data's.

+# Technologies used

+- NodeJS
+- Express
+- Prisma

 # BED Final Project Starter

 This repository contains starter code for the Bookings project.